backdrop-ops/contrib/README.md

 1. You will enable the GitHub issue tracker for official communication.

-1. If you fail to do any of the above, your access to the Backdrop Contrib group -- including all projects including those that you may have originally authored -- may be revoked.
+1. If you fail to do any of the above, your access to the Backdrop Contrib group -- including all projects and even those that you may have originally authored -- may be revoked.

 1. If your project becomes abandoned and you do not respond to requests in the issue tracker within 2 weeks, your project may be modified by a Backdrop Contrib administrator without your explicit consent.